glynastill/pg_sched/README.md

             DEFAULT = auto
     -m      Comma separated list of slony sets on the master. 'all' for all DEFAULT = all
-    -l      Lockfile used to prevent concurrent execution of tasks.
+    -w      Lockfile used to prevent concurrent execution of tasks.
             DEFAULT = not used
+    -l      File to log to.
+            DEFAULT = log to STDOUT instead
 ```

 ##Example usage